AdventurePossible.com publisher, Mark Kelley, fixing up a rental property.

 Cash on Cash Return = Net Cash Flow / Cash Invested | 11.6% |

-Basically, through the Cash on Cash return, I want to understand if I am getting a good return on the money that I have invested into real estate.
+Basically, through the Cash on Cash return, we want to understand if we are getting a good return on the money that we have invested into real estate.

-In the example above, I would be happy with the 11.6 percent return.
-In practice, I aim to buy more expensive homes that rent for higher rates so that I can generate a greater amount of cash flow.
-However, I certainly wouldn’t mind the scenario that provides a solid cash on cash return that puts $272 in my pocket every month.
+In the example above, we would be happy with the 11.6 percent return.
+In practice, we aim to buy more expensive homes that rent for higher rates so that we can generate a greater amount of cash flow.
+However, we certainly wouldn’t mind the scenario that provides a solid cash on cash return that puts $272 in our pocket every month.

-If the cash return were lower, like less than 8 percent, I would most likely not buy the property.
-If the return on an existing property drifted downward past 8 percent as a result of depressed rental prices, I would probably consider selling it.
-I would invest my money in a different real estate investment or perhaps move my money to a different investment where I could get equal or better returns, without the landlord headaches, such as stocks.
+If the cash return were lower, like less than 8 percent, we would most likely not buy the property.
+If the return on an existing property drifted downward past 8 percent as a result of depressed rental prices, we would probably consider selling it.
+We would invest our money in a different real estate investment or perhaps move our money to a different investment where we could get equal or better returns, without the landlord headaches, such as stocks.

 The Importance of Cash Flow to Adventurers

-As an adventurer, Cash on Cash Return is one of the top factors I consider when purchasing an investment property, though many real estate investors would probably suggest there are numerous other numbers to evaluate, like CAP rate.
+As an adventurer, Cash on Cash Return is one of the top factors we consider when purchasing an investment property, though there are other numbers and factors to evaluate as well.

-For me, I don’t make complex real estate investing decisions.
-I try to keep my investing strategy and decisions simple.
+For us, we don’t make complex real estate investing decisions.
+We try to keep my investing strategy and decisions simple.

-I invest in real estate to generate cash flow because this stream of cash funds my adventure travel needs.
+We invest in real estate to generate cash flow because this stream of cash funds my adventure travel needs and wealth building goals.

-The Cash on Cash Return helps me ensure I am getting the best return possible on my cash, which means I am putting as much cash as possible in my pocket each month to spend on travel.
+The Cash on Cash Return metric helps ensure we are getting the best return possible on my cash, which means we are putting as much cash as possible in our pocket each month to spend on travel or reinvest for growth.

 Cash on Cash Return Doesn’t Show the Whole Investment Picture